squillero/microgp4/README.md

 > :warning: MicroGP4 is currently [**PRE-ALPHA**](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha).

 MicroGP (µGP, ``ugp``) is an evolutionary optimizer able to outperform both human experts and conventional heuristics in finding good solution of hard problems.
 It first creates a set of random solutions, then iteratively refines and enhances them using the result of their evaluations together with structural information.
-Different techniques — some inspired by the mechanisms of natural evolution — are used to explore efficiently the search space.
+Different techniques are used to explore efficiently the search space.

 #### Installation